spyder-ide/spyder/README.md

 python bootstrap.py
 ```

-Alternatively, you can use `pip` to install PyQt5 (or PyQt4) separately and
+Alternatively, you can use `pip` to install PyQt5 separately and
 the other *runtime dependencies* listed below.
 However, beware:
 this method is recommended for experts only, and you'll need to solve any
 problems on your own.
 See the